Piyush-85/omnicurisAssignment/README.md

 Download files from this repository - index.css, index.js and mcqQuestions.js.
 Create files index.css, index.js and mcqQuestions.js in SRC folder of my-app with the same content downloaded.
 Run command npm start.

+Screenshots of final view have been attached, please view them for your reference.